Ellipse Drawing Guide

 When a circle is in front of you, it looks like a perfect circle.

-At an angle, the circle is along your line of sight (meaning, at the direction of your eyesight).
+At an angle, the circle is along your line of sight (meaning, in the direction of your eyesight).

 The more it is along your line of sight, the more it is foreshortened (distorted).